Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/teamwidecollaborationdownload.md

 Deploy team-wide collaboration with Microsoft Teams
 =========================================

-Use these resources to start deploying Microsoft Teams.
+Use this guide to get started with Microsoft Teams for team-wide collaboration within your organization.

 **Step 1:** Authorize external/guest access to [Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/guest-access)